isaacrobert33/isaacrobert33/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning Software Designs & Architectures
+- 🎯️ I’m currently learning Software Designs & Architectures
+- 🔨️ I'm currently working on [Beatdrop]("https://traxxsion.com/")
 - 💬 Ask me about any Programming concept
 - 📫 How to reach me: isaacrobertoluwaseun@gmail.com
 - ⚡ Fun fact: Not over until it's over.